X

 the amount of time viewers spend away from a web page can illuminate critical points for advertisers to use in their marketing strategies

 The highly advanced technologies that enable data management and behavior-tracking changed the way companies advertise online unlike any other innovation.
-Now, consumers can enjoy a richer browsing experience full of ads that speak directly to their interests, while online retailers and service providers reap the benefits of a more efficient, sophisticated means of understanding their audiences.
+Now, consumers can enjoy a richer user experience full of ads that speak directly to their interests, while online retailers and service providers reap the benefits of a more efficient, sophisticated means of understanding their audiences.

 If your company has engaged in ineffective campaigns, it may be time for you to leap into the data-centered world of behavioral targeting — and we know just the place for you to start.